gregwolford/akeyless-microk8s/README.md

 2. **Run the VM Provisioning Script:**
    This script reads the configuration and creates a new GCP VM.
+- Reserves a **static external IP** if it doesn't already exist
+- Assigns the static IP to the VM for consistency
+- Uses the static IP with `sslip.io` for TLS certificate provisioning
    ```bash
    chmod +x scripts/create_vm.sh
    ./scripts/create_vm.sh